James P. ChouPartner

 Mr. Chou is admitted to practice in New York and New Jersey.
 He is also admitted to practice before the United States Court of Appeals for the Second and Third Circuits, the United States Supreme Court, and the United States District Courts for the Eastern and Southern Districts of New York.

 Mr. Chou is a member of the New York City Bar Association’s Council on Judicial Administration and was one of the authors of Judicial Selection Methods in the State of New York: A Guide to Understanding and Getting Involved in the Selection Process.
-He has also previously served on the City Bar’s Federal Courts Committee and Minorities in the Courts Committee, and was a chair of the Manhattan Democratic party’s Independent Judicial Screening Panel for Civil Court and Surrogate’s Court positions.
-Mr. Chou’s interest in judicial selection dates back to his work on behalf of the party in defending against a First Amendment challenge to the state’s judicial convention system—the method by which the New York State’s political parties nominate their candidates for judgeships in the state’s court of general jurisdiction.
+He has also previously served on the City Bar’s Federal Courts Committee and Minorities in the Courts Committee, and chaired the Manhattan Democratic Party’s Independent Judicial Screening Panel for Civil Court and Surrogate’s Court positions.
+Mr. Chou’s interest in judicial selection dates back to his work in Lopez-Torres v.
+New York State Board of Elections, defending against a First Amendment challenge to the state’s judicial convention system—the method by which New York State’s political parties nominate their candidates for judgeships in the state’s court of general jurisdiction.
 Mr. Chou was a principal trial attorney in a multi-week trial and was integrally involved in appeals to the Second Circuit and the United States Supreme Court, which rendered a unanimous decision finding the convention system constitutional.

 Mr. Chou is a passionate proponent of diversity in the legal profession and chairs the Firm’s Diversity and Inclusion Committee.
-He is a past president of the Asian American Bar Association of New York and currently serves as a member of its Advisory Committee and Judiciary Committee.
+He is a past president of the Asian American Bar Association of New York, for which he led the search to hire its first full time Executive Director, and currently serves as a member of its Advisory Committee and Judiciary Committee.
 He is also a member of the Founders Circle of the Don H. Liu Scholarship Program, which seeks to identify and cultivate future Asian American leaders of the legal profession.
 From 2007-2009, Mr. Chou served on the Board of the National Asian Pacific American Bar Association as its Northeast Regional Governor.
 Mr. Chou has spoken on several panels on the diversity issues, including these issues as they relate to judicial selection.

 2008-Best Lawyers Under 40 Award, National Asian Pacific American Bar Association